carbon-language/carbon-lang/docs/design/README.md

 -   `Widget` has three `i32` field: `x`, `y`, and `z`.
 -   `Widget` has one `String` field: `payload`.
--   Given an instance `dial`, a field can be referenced with `dial.paylod`.
+-   Given an instance `dial`, a field can be referenced with `dial.payload`.

 The order of the field declarations determines the fields' memory-layout order.

 Every class has a member named `Self` equal to the class type itself.

-Like functions, a class may be forward declared, ending the declaration with a semicolon (`;`) instead of the block in curly braces (`{`...`}`).
+Like functions, classes may be forward declared, ending the declaration with a semicolon (`;`) instead of the block in curly braces (`{`...`}`).

 Both [structural data classes](#struct-types) and nominal classes are considered